Transition matrices for symmetric and quasisymmetric Hall-Littlewood polynomials: Review of Known Transition Matrices

 These special cells have respective weights $1,1,1,3,2,1,2$.
 So $T$ contributes the term $(1-t)^4(1-t^2)^2(1-t^3)x^T$ to $P_{\lambda}$.
 A typical starred tableau is $T^*=(T,\{(1,4),(1,6),(2,6)\})$.
 It can be pictured as follows:

 The overall weight of this object is $(-1)^3t^{1+1+2}x_1^3x_2^4x_3^4x_4^3x_5^6x_6x_7x_8=-t^4x^T$. \end{example}

 The fundamental quasisymmetric expansion of Schur polynomials is a sum over standard tableaux, rather than semistandard tableaux.
 Given $\lambda\in\Par_n$ and $S\in\syt(\lambda)$, define the \emph{descent set} $\Des(S)$ to be the set of $k<n$ such that $k+1$ appears in a lower row of $S$ than $k$.
 Define the descent composition $\Des'(S)=\comp(\Des(S))$ to be the composition associated to this subset of $[n-1]$.
-Gessel first proved~\cite{gessel} that
+Gessel~\cite{gessel} first proved that

 This formula can be proved bijectively by identifying the individual monomials in $\FQ_{\Des'(S)}$ as the content monomials of semistandard tableaux of shape $\lambda$ that ``standardize'' to $S$.
-Then $M(s,\FQ)_{\lambda,\alpha}$ is the number of standard tableaux with shape $\lambda$ and descent set $\sub(\alpha)$.
+In terms of transition matrices, we can state Gessel's result as follows.